ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 |rename|Rename the container|
 |commit|Create a new container image from the current state of the container|

-All of the subcommands will print their detailed usage and available options when run with the `--help` option.
+All of the subcommands will print their detailed usage and available options when ran with the `--help` option.
 All of them are also documented in detail [here](https://docs.docker.com/engine/reference/commandline/container/).